The 2025 AES Europe Student Recording Competition

 • Your work should enrich the visual experience, incorporating elements like dialogue, sound effects, and musical scores.
 These can come from direct production sound, libraries, synthesized sounds, or original recordings by the participant.

-• Students should submit a .mov or quicktime video file with 48kHz, 24 bit audio.
+• For stereo submissions students should submit a .mov or quicktime video file with 48kHz, 24 bit audio.

 • The audio must be deliberately designed to accompany the video content, ensuring a cohesive viewing experience.